Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

-We say that a star node is \emph{oriented towards} an edge (or a node) of $T$ if the tree-edge mapped to the centre of the star is on the path between that edge (or node) and the star.
+We say that a star node $v$ is \emph{oriented towards} a tree-edge (or a node) $t$ of $T$ if the tree-edge $e$ such that $\rho_v(e)$ is the centre of $G_v$ is on the path in $T$ between $t$ and $v$.
+Figure \ref{fig:ex_caract} illustrates Definition \ref{def:accessible} above and Theorem \ref{th:charac} below.

 \begin{theorem}[Vertex incremental characterization] Let $G$ be a connected distance hereditary graph and $ST(G)=(T,\mathcal{F})$ be its split tree.
-Then $G+(x,S)$ is distance hereditary if and only~if: \begin{enumerate} \item at most one node of $T(S)$ is partially accessible; \item any clique node of $T(S)$ is either fully or partially-accessible; \item if there exists a partially accessible node $u$, then any star node $v\not=u$ of $T(S)$ is oriented towards $u$ if and only if it is fully accessible; otherwise, there exists a tree-edge $e$ of $T(S)$ towards which any star node of $T(S)$ is oriented if and only if it is fully accessible. \end{enumerate} \end{theorem}
+Then $G+(x,S)$, with $|S|>1$ is distance hereditary if and only~if: \begin{enumerate} \item at most one node of $T(S)$ is partially accessible; \item every clique node of $T(S)$ is either fully or partially accessible; \item if there exists a partially accessible node $u$ in $T(S)$, then every star node $v\not=u$ of $T(S)$ is oriented towards $u$ if and only if it is fully accessible; otherwise, there exists a tree-edge $e$ of $T(S)$ towards which every star node of $T(S)$ is oriented if and only if it is fully accessible. \end{enumerate} \end{theorem}

 \begin{proof} \begin{itemize} \item[$\Rightarrow$] Since $G+(x,S)$ is a DH graph, it is the accessibility graph of a ternary clique-star tree $(\tilde{T},\tilde{\mathcal{F}})$.
-Let $u$ be the node of $\tilde{T}$ to which $x$ is attached and let $v$, $w$ be its neighbours.
-Now consider the clique-star tree $(T',\mathcal{F}')$ obtained by applying any possible clique-join or a star-join to tree-edges different from $uv$ and $uw$.
-Notice that $ST(G)$ is obtained by 1) removing $x$ and $u$ in $T'$, 2) making $vw$ adjacent, and 3) if needed apply a join on the new tree-edge $vw$.
+Let $u$ be the node of $\tilde{T}$ to which $x$ is attached and let $v$, $w$ be its neighbors.
+Now consider the clique-star tree $(T',\mathcal{F}')$ obtained by applying every possible clique-join or a star-join to tree-edges different from $uv$ and $uw$.
+Notice that $ST(G)$ is obtained by 1) removing the leaf $x$ and the marker vertex $\rho_u(xu)$, 2) performing a node-join to get rid of the degree two node $u$ thereby creating a tree-edge $vw$, and 3) if needed apply a node-join on the tree-edge $vw$.

-Assume the join on $vw$ is not required to obtain $ST(G)$.
-Then any node of $T(S)$ is a node of $T'$ and as any leaf of $S$ was $x$-accessible in $T'$, the three conditions are a consequence of Corollary~\ref{cor:neighbor-node}.
-In that case, all the fully accessible star-nodes are oriented towards the tree-edge $vw$.
+Assume the node-join on $vw$ is not required to obtain $ST(G)$.
+Then every node of $T(S)$ is a node of $T'$.
+By construction, every leaf of $S$ is $x$-accessible in $(T',\mathcal{F}')$.
+Then the three conditions are a consequence of Corollary~\ref{cor:neighbor-node}.
+Precisely, observe that if $u$ is a clique node, then $T(S)$ does not contain any partially accessible node, every star node is oriented towards the tree-edge $vw$ if and only if it is fully accessible.
+If $u$ is a star node, then $\rho_u(xu)$ is a degree-1 marker vertex.
+In that case, if $\rho_u(uv)$ is the centre $G_u$ and $v$ is a star node, then $v$ is the only partially accessible node in $T(S)$ (the case $\rho_u(uw)$ is the centre $G_u$ and $w$ is a star node is symmetric).